frederic-perez/AmE-dictionary/data/dictionary.md

 __chivvy__ _v_ :three: (chivy) Annoy continually or chronically. _Syn_ beset, harass, harry, hassle, molest, plague, provoke _The senator is very demanding and is reputed to endlessly chivvy her staff to work harder._
 __chlamydia__ _n_ :pencil2:
 __chlorophyll__ _n_ :four::pencil2::hammer:
+__chockablock__ _adj_ /CHAH-kuh-blahk/ Something described as chockablock is very full or tightly packed.
 __chocolate bar__ _n_
 __chocolate-box__ _adj_ Excessively decorative and sentimental, like the pictures on some boxes of chocolate candy.
 __choice__ _v_ _Pick your choice._